usaid-cs/yesterday-i-learned/random.md

 1. Discarded human waste, along with disintegrating [mudbricks][wikipedia 120], create [tells][wikipedia 121], elevated mounds of stuff.
 Sometimes "Tel" gets into the location's name.
 Tel Aviv might be one.
 1. [Cob][wikipedia 122] is poor man's building material, similar to [adobe][wikipedia 123], which a company named itself for its building block properties.
 1. [Fourier series visual][wikimedia]
-1. [The Passion of the Christ][wikipedia 125] was a controversial film, because viewers didn't know [the meaning of the word Passion in Christian context][wikipedia 126]).
+1. [The Passion of the Christ](https://en.wikipedia.org/wiki/The_Passion_of_the_Christ#Reception) was a controversial film, because viewers didn't know [the meaning of the word Passion in Christian context](https://en.wikipedia.org/wiki/Passion_%28Christianity%29).
 1. The refugee issue is caused by [western interests in a natural gas pipeline][reddit 45] from Saudi to Europe.
 1. In-N-Out [cook beef patties with mustard](http://muslimeater.com/2015/05/29/how-to-make-halal-in-n-out-double-double-animal-style-burgers-at-home/).
 1. [Kentucky, Massachusetts, Pennsylvania, and Virginia][wikipedia 127] use the official title of Commonwealth rather than State.